moddojo/moddocs/docs/minecraft/cobblemon-server.md

 ## Log in to AMP and setup Minecraft

 Visit your server's IPv4 address in your browser with :8080 on the end of the address to open AMP's console.
 Create a new game server instance and select Minecraft Java Edition.
-In Minecraft's configuration (Configuration -> Minecraft -> Server and Startup), choose Fabric version 1.21.1, Loader version 0.16.10 and installer version 1.0.1.
+In Minecraft's configuration (***Configuration -> Minecraft -> Server and Startup***), choose Fabric version 1.21.1, Loader version 0.16.10 and installer version 1.0.1.

-In Java and Memory tab, set memory limit to 20024MB.
+In ***Java and Memory*** tab, set memory limit to **20024MB**.

 ## Download Server Mods